 If you aren’t feeling especially motivated or driven on a certain day, don’t make a big deal out of it.
 Simply do some revising or write down some ideas or questions for the following day.
 This will make your brain process these topics related to your learning process – and that’s all you need.

-With most online coding courses, you get a lifetime access to the materials and contents of the course.
+With most online learning resources, you get a lifetime access to the materials and contents when you start an online coding course.

 If you have chosen wisely, the course instructor or teacher will keep the lectures and content up-to-date.
 Since the world of tech is constantly evolving, they might create new lectures or revise old ones with new, more optimal solutions for specific problems.